jnchapman101/jnchapman.github.io/_pages/index.markdown

 My research in behavioral economics focuses on eliciting behavioral preferences in broad populations, as part of the [World Econographics Project](http://www.its.caltech.edu/~snowberg/wep.html).
 In a series of papers we use data from incentivized, representative, surveys to investigate the relationships between different behavioral preferences, and between economic preferences and socio-demographic characteristics.

 **Updates**
-- October 2025: [Updated:]({{ site.baseurl }}{% link assets/pdf/poorLaw.pdf %}) "Democracy, Redistribution, and Inequality: Evidence from the English Poor Law.", (Conditionally Accepted at the _Journal of the European Economic Association_)
+- October 2025: [Updated:]({{ site.baseurl }}{% link assets/pdf/poorLaw.pdf %}) "Democracy, Redistribution, and Inequality: Evidence from the English Poor Law.", conditionally accepted at the _Journal of the European Economic Association_.
 - September 2025 [UPDATED:]({{ site.baseurl }}{% link assets/pdf/dose for website sep 2025.pdf %}) "Dynamically Optimized Sequential Experimentation (DOSE) for Estimating Economic Preference Parameters."
 - May 2025: [NEW:]({{ site.baseurl }}{% link assets/pdf/Preference_elicitation_chapter FINAL.pdf %}) "Preference Elicitation: Common Methods and Potential Pitfalls."
 - May 2025: [NEW:]({{ site.baseurl }}{% link assets/pdf/jps draft May 2.pdf %}) "Justices of the Peace: Legal Foundations of the Industrial Revolution."